UniFlow: Towards Zero-Shot LiDAR Scene Flow for Autonomous Vehicles via Cross-Domain Generalization

 Zero-shot generalization on TruckScenes: ΔFlow vs ΔFlow (UniFlow)

-Scene flow predictions on a challenging rainy sequence from TruckScenes.
-As shown above and in the video, ΔFlow frequently produces artifacts on rain streaks and background points, which become especially pronounced during occlusions, and predicts inconsistent flow vectors on dynamic objects.
-In contrast, ΔFlow (UniFlow) yields significantly more stable and coherent motion fields.
+Challenging rainy sequence from TruckScenes.
+As shown above and in the video, ΔFlow (left) frequently produces artifacts on rain streaks and background points, which become especially pronounced during occlusions, and predicts inconsistent flow vectors on dynamic objects.
+In contrast, ΔFlow (UniFlow) (right) yields significantly more stable and coherent motion fields.

 CVPR 2026 Challenge